A McKean--Vlasov equation with positive feedback and blow-ups: Introduction

 The analogous result for the McKean--Vlasov problem corresponding to (\ref{eq:Intro_FiniteSystem_Def}) is presented in Section \ref{Sect_GeneralCoeff}.
 The first step towards uniqueness is given by Theorem \ref{Intro_Thm_Minimality}: The differentiable solution constructed in the first part of Theorem \ref{Intro_Thm_MainUniqueness} is minimal, so it must be a lower bound of any generic candidate c\`{a}dl\`{a}g solution, at least in small time.
 To obtain an upper bound, we introduce a family of processes in which we kill a small proportion, $\varepsilon > 0$, of the initial condition at time zero.
 In Section \ref{Sect_Bootstrap} we show that these modified solutions cannot overlap and so they bound the generic solutions from above.
 By returning to the contraction argument in Theorem \ref{Intro_Thm_Minimality}, we show that these modified solutions converge to the differentiable solution as the amount of deleted mass, $\varepsilon$, tends to zero.
 Thus, the envelope of solutions shrinks to zero size and this forces uniqueness of solutions.
 The power of this method is that it circumvents the need to have quantitative information about the generic candidate c\`{a}dl\`{a}g solutions.

-\begin{rem}[Propagation of chaos] Theorem \ref{Intro_Thm_MainUniqueness} resolves ambiguity about the validity of the propagation of chaos.
-By following the methods in \cite{dirt_SPA_2015}, it can be shown that the particle system in (\ref{eq:Intro_FiniteSystem_Def}) has limit points that converge in law (with respect to a suitable topology) to a c\`{a}dl\`{a}g solution of (\ref{eq:Intro_MVproblem}).
+\begin{rem}[Propagation of chaos] Theorem \ref{Intro_Thm_MainUniqueness} resolves ambiguity about the validity of propagation of chaos.
+By following the methods in \cite{dirt_SPA_2015}, it can be shown that the particle system in (\ref{eq:Intro_FiniteSystem_Def}) has limit points for convergence in law (with respect to a suitable topology) to a c\`{a}dl\`{a}g solution of (\ref{eq:Intro_MVproblem}) satisfying \eqref{eq:Intro_PhysicalJumpCondition}.
 Now that we have uniqueness amongst general c\`{a}dl\`{a}g solutions, we can conclude that this is in fact full convergence, up to the first explosion time, and not just subsequential convergence.

 \end{rem}